catamay/catamay.github.io/_pages/resources.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: single
-title: Hobbies and Other Stuff
+title: Books, Notes, and the Like
-permalink: /hobbies/
+permalink: /resources/
 description: Just a funny website description...
 TODO lol
 classes: wide
 author_profile: true